Trifo raises $11 million to put robots in your home

 iRobot’s Roomba.
 Neato’s Botvac.
 Samsung’s Powerbot.
 Those are just a sampling of the dozens of robot vacuum cleaners on the market, sales of which are fueling an industry expected to be worth $4.43 billion by 2023.
 But that hasn’t deterred Trifo, a two-year-old home robotics startup backed by Samsung Ventures, from pursuing a spot among the incumbent dustbusters.

-The Santa Clara company today announced an $11 million funding round led by Tsinghua University’s AI Fund, following seed and Series A rounds with participation from Walden International, Matrix Partners, and others.
-It also announced that Xiangsheng Ge, former COO of humanoid machines company UBTECH Robotics, will oversee Trifo’s business operations.
+The Santa Clara, California-based company today announced an $11 million funding round led by Tsinghua University’s AI Fund, following seed and Series A rounds with participation from Walden International, Matrix Partners, and others.
+It also announced that Xiangsheng Ge, former COO of humanoid machines company Ubtech Robotics, will oversee Trifo’s business operations.

-“Trifo has created first-to-market integrated hardware and software that enables dramatic performance

-improvements in home robotics,” Ge said.
-“I look forward to leveraging my experience and expertise to

-move the company forward rapidly to gain revenue and share in the fast-growing home robotics
+“Trifo has created first-to-market integrated hardware and software that enables dramatic performance improvements in home robotics,” Ge said.
+“I look forward to leveraging my experience and expertise to move the company forward rapidly to gain revenue and share in the fast-growing home robotics market.”

-In a phone interview with VentureBeat last week, CEO and cofounder Zhe Zhang said that it’ll use the capital for research and development, and to launch its first product: an end-to-end integrated hardware/software autonomous home robot platform with sophisticated sensing capabilities.
+In a phone interview with VentureBeat last week, CEO and cofounder Zhe Zhang said that the company’ll use the capital for research and development and to launch its first product: an end-to-end integrated hardware/software autonomous home robot platform with sophisticated sensing capabilities.

-“Robot vacuum cleaners are currently the only home robots on the market, and unfortunately they are not as smart as people think,” Zhang, who has a PhD in robotics from New York University and previously led projects at Microsoft Robotics and Magic Leap’s mapping and positional tracking team, said.
+“Robot vacuum cleaners are currently the only home robots on the market, and unfortunately they are not as smart as people think,” said Zhang, who has a PhD in robotics from New York University and previously led projects at Microsoft Robotics and Magic Leap’s mapping and positional tracking team.
 “A true home robot has to have an advanced level of perception and be capable of interacting with occupants.
 Products in the market today are designed for a single function and are not intelligent enough to learn to perform other complex tasks for chore automation.”

 Zhang claims that Trifo’s tech is different.
-He described it as “full stack,” and made up of three core components: sensing, perception, and decisioning.
-It’s the evolution of its $399 Ironsides perception system, which runs Robot Operating System and packs a multi-core ARM chip, calibrated stereo cameras, and a six-axis inertial measurement unit.
+He described it as “full stack” made up of three core components: sensing, perception, and decisioning.
+It’s the evolution of the company’s $399 Ironsides perception system, which runs Robot Operating System and packs a multi-core ARM chip, calibrated stereo cameras, and a six-axis inertial measurement unit.

 For the better part of two years, Trifo’s 40-person team of engineers and software developers — some of whom hail from Intel, Bosch, and GE — have honed in on the sensing part of the equation, developing vision tracking and navigation algorithms and getting a supply chain in place for cameras and other sensors.
 They’ve been filing patents, too — to the tune of 40 in the U.S. and China, with 70 additional patents awaiting review.

-The bulk of the software, design, manufacture, and sales work has been split up among Trifo’s Beijing and Shenzhen offices, Zhang said, with the algorithms and software falling to its Silicon Valley employees.
+The bulk of the software, design, manufacture, and sales work has been split among Trifo’s Beijing and Shenzhen offices, Zhang said, with the algorithms and software falling to its Silicon Valley employees.

-On the hardware end of things, Trifo’s system has a processing component powered by system-on-chips from Intel, ARM, Nvidia, or a mix of all three — it’s not going into specifics just yet.
+On the hardware end of things, Trifo’s system has a processing component powered by system-on-chip offerings from Intel, ARM, Nvidia, or a mix of all three — the company is not going into specifics just yet.
 In addition to cameras, there’s at least a few proximity, inertial, and sonar sensors (but not lidar or radar) onboard, which enable features like HD mapping, environmental perception (temperature and humidity), and obstacle detection.

-According to Zhang, the robotics dev kit can localize itself in unfamiliar environments that it has seen before; if you pick it up, cover its vision sensors, and plop it down somewhere else, it’ll recognize the room by its surroundings and dimensions.
+According to Zhang, the robotics dev kit can localize itself in environments that it has seen before; if you pick it up, cover its vision sensors, and plop it down somewhere else, it’ll recognize the room by its surroundings and dimensions.
 That’s thanks in part thanks to its simultaneous localization and mapping (SLAM) tech, which Zhang characterized as “state of the art.”

-“A typical room environment is 25,000 square feet or larger, and in that environment, the accuracy [of the] 3D map point[s] [generated by our system] … is 1 percent error of the distance,” he said.
+“A typical room environment is 25,000 square feet or larger, and in that environment, the accuracy [of the 3D map points generated by our system] … is 1 percent error of the distance,” he said.

 It’s also self-improving.
 Offline, on-device machine learning algorithms enable the system to improve its understanding of the furniture, walls, and other objects around it by drawing on 3D geometry maps and vision data.